 The petition of the residents of the constituency of Kilmarnock and Loudoun,

-The petitioners therefore request that the House of Commons urge the Government to immediately bring forward additional measures to support the travel industry, including the aviation sector, coach companies and travel booking agencies.
+The petitioners therefore request that the House of Commons urge the Government to immediately bring forward additional measures to permanently increase universal credit in response to the long-term impact of covid-19.

-Observations from The Parliamentary Under-Secretary of State for Transport (Robert Courts):
+Observations from The Parliamentary Under-Secretary of State for Work and Pensions (Will Quince):

 The amount of universal credit paid to claimants reflects, as closely as possible, the actual circumstances of a household, which can rise and fall every month.
 The single, simple, taper means that payments reduce in a transparent and predictable way as earnings increase.
 Included in each award is a basic standard allowance that all claimants are automatically entitled to, with additional amounts added where appropriate.
 The standard allowance is to help meet basic living costs.
 There are separate rates for single people and couples and lower rates for young people.
 Depending on individual circumstances additional amounts can be added for housing, children, disability, and childcare costs.

 The Government are wholly committed to supporting people on lower incomes and have paid out more than £100 billion in welfare support this year.
 This includes the £20 weekly increase to the universal credit standard allowance rates, announced by the Chancellor of the Exchequer in March, as a temporary measure for the 2020-21 tax year for those facing the most financial disruption as a result of the pandemic.
 This applied to all new and existing universal credit claimants, equating to an additional amount of universal credit of up to £1,040 for the year.

 The £20 per week increase remains in place until April 2021.
 As we have done throughout this crisis, we will continue to assess how best to support low-income families, and the Government will need to consider the latest economic position and health situation in the new year before making any decisions.
 Parliament will be updated accordingly on any future decisions on benefit spending.